Revolutionized-IoT2/.github/profile/README.md

 # Revolutionized-IoT2
 Yet another HomeAssistant?
-Definatelly no, thou using *RIoT2* for controlling ones smart homes is obviously one of the use scenarios.
-The *RIoT2* is designed to be a **generic and scaleable** platform for running virtualy any Internet of Things scenario.
+Definitely no, thou using *RIoT2* for controlling one’s smart homes is obviously one of the use scenarios.
+The *RIoT2* is designed to be a **generic and scalable** platform for running virtually any Internet of Things scenario.

 ## Basic concepts
 The bare minimum set of components to get started is: mqtt server, orchestrator, and a node.
-A node is a *thing* connected to mqtt network, which contins one or more *devices*.
+A node is a *thing* connected to mqtt network, which contains one or more *devices*.
 A *device* represents for instance a sensor or an actuator within a node.
 Device can send *reports* on its state.
-For instance if temperature is changed.
+For instance, if temperature is changed.
 Some devices can also receive *commands* in order to perform some operation, like switching on the lights.

 The role of the *orchestrator* is to function as central point in a system.
-It listenes all reports and keeps track on the state of the system.
+It listens all reports and keeps track on the state of the system.
 The orchestrator can also have *rules*, which dictates that if certain type of report is received, the orchestrator will issue a command.
 The orchestrator also acts as a central point for managing configurations for each node.

 ## Getting started
 The system is designed to be run in Docker containers.